NetBrainAPI/NetBrain_Automation_Customization/multicast/multicast multi-vendor support/README.md

-# Multicast Infraestructure Mapping Solution
+# Multicast Infrastructure Mapping Solution

 ## Background

-This Mulicast mapping Qapp give users the possibility of identifying all devices within their domain that have a specific multicast state present and to map and visualize that Shared / SPT (shortest path tree).
+This Multicast mapping Qapp give users the possibility of identifying all devices within their domain that have a specific multicast state present and to map and visualize that Shared / SPT (shortest path tree).

 **NOTE:** _This solution will work on VPN and non VPN environments, depending on the deployment and design of the network._